What Makes a Beautiful Face: 4 Features You Didn't Know Were Attractive

 You Have a Plump Face And a Soft Jawline

-The same study found that feminine features in female faces are considered attractive.
+The same study found that , soft facial features are considered attractive.
 Our brains see facial adiposity, or the perception of weight in the face, as characteristics of a person who is fertile and healthy.
 However, there is research to contradict this.
 Another study conducted in El Salvador explored the perception of beauty as a reflection of what we are exposed to.
 It found that people without internet access preferred faces with more weight than people with internet access.
 So, if you happen to have the bone structure of Naomi Campbell, don’t despair – you’re still pretty.

 Your Eyebrows Are Not Arched